jeipab/fslr-transformer-vs-iv3gru/data/DATA_GUIDE.md

 ## Pipeline File Specifications

-This section details the expected file formats and structures for each stage of the FSLR (Few-Shot Learning Recognition) pipeline.
+This section details the expected file formats and structures for each stage of the FSLR (Filipino Sign Language Recognition) pipeline.

 ### 1. Raw Data Stage